 Canon EOS 90D SLR Camera (APS-C or Crop Sensor)

-This camera typically is purchased as a Camera Body Only, and you add the lens to do the job.
+This camera is typically purchased as a 'camera body only', and you add the lens to do the job.

 Option 3 - Premium Level (Spend between $4000 - $5000)

-(To suit Mining Companies that want the best results and extract the most detailed and meaningful value from their core photography process)
+(For mining companies that want the best results and extract the most detailed and meaningful value from their core photography process)

-Canon EOS 5DS SLR Camera (Full Frame)
+Nikon D850 Digital SLR Camera (Full Frame)

 This is most likely the sort of camera you are going to be using in a Fixed Core Photography Frame.